openalloc/SwiftModifiedDietz/README.md

 - `var averageCapital: T` - Average capital over the period.

-- `let epsilon: T` - Optional precision for comparing values that are very close to one another.

 - `var gainOrLoss: T` - Total gain (or loss) over period, independent of cash flow.

-- `let marketValue: ModifiedDietz<T>.MarketValueDelta` - The beginning and ending market value.

 - `var netCashflowMap: ModifiedDietz<T>.CashflowMap` - Valid map of cash flows for period.
 Includes non-zero cashflows that are within `period.start < $0 <= period.end`